smxlong/nnw-proj/README.md

-nnw-proj
+proj, a CMake project management tool
 ========

-proj, a CMake project management tool
+This is proj.
+Nothing is here right now.